Ranked #228 car in the UK · SUV · 410 units sold last year

 Forecourt score

-The Genesis GV70 holds its value about averagely and is dearer to run than most.
-Its MOT-based reliability is excellent, 82 out of 100, ahead of 78% of the cars we track.
-On three-year value retention it ranks better than 43% of models.
+The Genesis GV70 holds its value well and is dearer to run than most.
+Its MOT-based reliability is excellent — an MOT score of 90/100.
+On three-year value retention it ranks better than 85% of models.

 Pick your version